microsoft/pxt-microbit/docs/about.md

 ## [Hardware: The Device](/device)

-The BBC micro:bit is packaged with sensors, radio and other goodies.
+The BBC micro:bit is packaged with sensors, radio, microphone and other goodies.
 Learn about the [hardware components](/device) of the micro:bit to make the most of it!

 ## ~ hint